Joint Discrete Antenna Positioning and Beamforming Optimization in Movable Antenna Enabled Full-Duplex ISAC Networks: MA-Enabled Full-Duplex ISAC System Model and Problem Formulation

 \section{MA-Enabled Full-Duplex ISAC System Model and Problem Formulation}

 Firstly, we consider the model of a MA-enabled ISAC system with full-duplex operation, as illustrated in Fig. 1.
 Specifically, the full-duplex dual-function radar and communication base station (FD-DFRC-BS) is equipped with two MAs for receiving and transmitting signals.
 The receiving MA is used to receive communication signals from $U$ single-antenna uplink users and echo signals from radar sensing targets, while simultaneously being subject to $K$ non-target radar sensing interference.
+We assume the clutter in the surrounding environment as the interference in radar sensing.
+Without loss of generality, we follow the method of the interference source in \cite{6649991} for modeling.
+In this model, the sensing signals are reflected towards the BS, thereby producing undesired interference.
 The transmitting MA sents downlink ISAC signals over the same time-frequency resources, communicates with $D$ single-antenna downlink users, and senses a radar sensing target.
 The number of elements in the receiving MA is ${N_r}$, and the number of elements in the transmitting MA is ${N_t}$.
 This paper considers a more practical MA, where the candidate positions of the antenna elements are discrete.
 Specifically, it is assumed that all elements of the transmitting MA have a total of $N$ candidate discrete positions ($N > {N_t}$).
 The matrix representing these candidate discrete positions are denoted as ${{\mathbf{P}}_t}{\text{ = }}\left[ {{{\mathbf{p}}_{t,1}}, \ldots ,{{\mathbf{p}}_{t,N}}} \right]$, where ${{\mathbf{p}}_{t,n}} = {\left[ {{x_{t,n}},{y_{t,n}}} \right]^T}$.
 All receiving MA elements have a total of $M$ candidate discrete positions $(M > {N_r})$, and the corresponding candidate discrete position matrix is expressed as ${{\mathbf{P}}_r}{\text{ = }}\left[ {{{\mathbf{p}}_{r,1}}, \ldots ,{{\mathbf{p}}_{r,M}}} \right]$, where ${{\mathbf{p}}_{r,M}} = {\left[ {{x_{r,m}},{y_{r,m}}} \right]^T}$.
 Note that in this paper, the distance between candidate discrete positions of the MA is equal to $l$ in either the horizontal or vertical direction.
-Additionally, the full-duplex mode allows for simultaneous operation in both directions of communication (transmitting and receiving) without mutual interference.
-Theoretically, for communication, this improves the efficiency of data transmit and the utilization of bandwidth, while for radar sensing, the available bandwidth increases, enhancing the radar's sensing performance.
-Moreover, the MA leverages the flexibility of moving MA elements to exploit the degrees of freedom available in the area, and the discretization of MA element candidate positions facilitates their deployment and application in practical systems.
-At the same time, for the sake of analysis, this paper assumes that channel state information (CSI) can be perfectly obtained at the FD-DFRC-BS \cite{10243545,10354003}.
+Additionally, the full-duplex mode allows for simultaneous operation in both directions of communication (transmitting and receiving) without mutual interference. {Theoretically}, for communication, this improves the efficiency of data transmit and the utilization of bandwidth, while for radar sensing, the available bandwidth increases, enhancing the radar's sensing performance.
+Moreover, the MA leverages the flexibility of moving MA elements to exploit the {DoF} available in the area, and the discretization of MA element candidate positions facilitates their deployment and application in practical systems.
+Meanwhile, for the sake of analysis, this paper assumes that channel state information (CSI) can be perfectly obtained at the FD-DFRC-BS \cite{10978584,wang2024movableantennaschannelmeasurement}.
 The scenario of more practical imperfect CSI can be considered as future research work.